pws236369/Workshop-1-2024/README.md

 3. **Error Handling:**
    - Implement error handling to display an error state if there is an issue with the network or data fetching.

+## Simulate Loading + Error

+### Simulate Error State
+1. Open DevTools.
+2. Navigate to the "Network" tab.
+3. In the top-left corner of the DevTools, find the "No throttling" dropdown.
+4. Select "Offline" from the dropdown to simulate a network error.

+### Simulate Loading State
+1. Open DevTools.
+2. Navigate to the "Network" tab.
+3. In the top-left corner of the DevTools, find the "No throttling" dropdown.
+4. Select "Slow 3G" from the dropdown to simulate a network error.

+Remember to set the network conditions back to "No throttling" or "Online" to return to normal behavior.

 ## Submission

 After completing the assignment, submit your solution: